CalAlaera/playnite-light-theme/README.md

 ![Screenshot of Playnite running with the light mode theme](https://raw.githubusercontent.com/CalAlaera/playnite-light-theme/default/support/Screenie_0_1_0.png)

-## Install/upgrade
+## This theme is archived
+I don't use Playnite any more (I'm a Linux user nowadays) so I can't really offer much in the way of support for this theme.
+The theme's in the public domain, you're welcome to fork it and improve it however you see fit.

+# How to install the theme
-0. Make sure Playnite is installed first.
+0. Make sure Playnite is installed first, then do one of the following:

 ### Automatic installation
 1. Open Playnite.